Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process.md

 ---
 title: Customize a Codex project
 titleSuffix: Codex Agile
-description: Your guide to configuring and customizing work tracking processes for a Codex project by customizing an inheritance process ms.technology: devops-agile ms.prod: devops ms.assetid: 31CA1DCB-8E3E-4B9E-A64A-D47DF23490A3
+description: Your guide to configuring and customizing work tracking processes for a Codex project by customizing an  inherited process ms.technology: devops-agile ms.prod: devops ms.assetid: 31CA1DCB-8E3E-4B9E-A64A-D47DF23490A3